todemudia/todemudia/README.md

 - 👋 Hi, I’m @todemudia
 - 👀 I’m interested in FullStack web development
-- 💞️ I’m looking to collaborate on any projects relating to web3 and web development
+- 💞️ I’m looking to collaborate on any web based projects
-- 📫 How to reach me ...

 <!---
 todemudia/todemudia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.